artemv01/ngx-storefront-api/README.md

-# An ecommerce system built on Angular & NestJS & TailwindCSS (the REST API part)
+# An eCommerce application built on Angular & NestJS & TailwindCSS (the REST API part)

 Ngx-storefront is an example of a modern SPA for eCommerce.
 The project consists of 3 parts: